Ishaq Samejo: Career

-Ishaq Samejo started his literary career as poet and critic from 1990.
-He was appointed as lecturer and now he is working as professor of Sindhi language in University of Sindh, Jamshoro.
-Samejo remained in charge of Mirza Kalich Beg chair University of Sindh and He rendered his services as Director of Institute of Sindhology, University of Sindh Pakistan.
-He has attended many national and international conferences and presented his papers about literature, culture and cultural heritage of Sindh in literary conferences held in India, Thailand, Malaysia including in other parts of Pakistan.
-His many valuable books are published.
+Ishaq Samejo started his literary career as a poet and critic from 1990.
+He was appointed as a lecturer and now he is working as a professor of Sindhi language in University of Sindh, Jamshoro.
+Samejo remained in charge of Mirza Kalich Beg chair University of Sindh and he rendered his services as Director of Institute of Sindhology, University of Sindh Pakistan.
+He has attended many national and international conferences and presented his papers about the literature, culture and cultural heritage of Sindh in literary conferences held in India, Thailand, Malaysia including in other parts of Pakistan.
+His many valuable books have been published.

-Ishaq Samejo is also member of advisory board of Sindhi Boli journal by Sindhi Language Authority Hyderabad Sindh.
-Currently he serves as Chairman of Sindhi department of Sindh university.
+Ishaq Samejo is also member of advisory board of Sindhi Boli journal by Sindhi Language Authority Hyderabad Sindh. he served as Chairman of Sindhi department of Sindh university.
 He has compiled many books of poetry of Shaikh Ayaz and Wafa Nathanshahi.
+Currently, he serves as Chairman of the Sindhi Language Authority, Government of Sindh.